HFAnalyticsLab/HES_pipeline/README.md

 `> source("load_data.R")`

-Then call `pipeline()`, providing as arguments a path to the data directory, a path to a directory for an SQLite database, a vector of dataset codes and a path to a csv with expected columns.
+Then call `pipeline()` from pipeline.R, providing as arguments a path to the data directory, a path to a directory for an SQLite database, a vector of dataset codes and a path to a csv with expected columns, inlcuding dataset codes and data types, if required.
 The data will be processed and written to the database.
 N.B.
 This is a slow process and takes up a fair amount of memory to run.

 Example run: